Australian Wine Royalty

 With the success of Grange came worldwide recognition of our entire industry.
 More Grange vintages followed, and Australia's favourite Red grew in fame and popularity.

-vintage was released with reviews rivalling the fame 1990, with both Wine Spectator and The Wine Advocate rating it 100 points- an extremely rare perfect score.
+What a drop!
+This one was released with reviews rivalling the famed 1990, with both Wine Spectator and The Wine Advocate rating it 100 points- an extremely rare perfect score.
+These reviews from arguably the world's two most influential reviewers was the first time in history that a "New Word" wine was awarded the honour of a "double 100".

 The 2009 Grange